brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 12 bht.md

 2. "The word glory, by way of eminence, denotes, in a peculiar manner, that which shines in the goodness of God."
 3. "There is nothing that is more peculiarly his own, or in which he desires more to be glorified, than goodness."

+### Philip Schaff:
+1. "The final aim of the predestination to become God’s heritage is that the subjects (‘we’) should be unto the praise of his glory."
+2. "As persons are more directly connected with the phrase, they are not only to praise, but themselves to be a praise."
+3. "‘Before’ indicates unmistakably the Jewish Christians, who had the promise before the coming of the Messiah, and hoped accordingly."

 ### Archibald T. Robertson:
 1. "Final clause with εις to and the infinitive εινα."
 2. "Articular perfect active participle of προελπιζω, late and rare compound."